shiv-op19/customer-behavior-analytics/README.md

 ## Conclusion

 This project demonstrates an end-to-end machine learning workflow for customer churn prediction in a SaaS environment.
-By combining data preprocessing, exploratory data analysis, NLP-based feature extraction, predictive modeling, and business intelligence, the solution enables organizations to identify high-risk customers and take proactive actions to improve customer retention and long-term business growth.
+By combining data preprocessing, exploratory data analysis, predictive modeling, and business intelligence, the solution enables organizations to identify high-risk customers and take proactive actions to improve customer retention and long-term business growth.